List of The Umbrella Academy characters: Sir Reginald Hargreeves

 Sir Reginald Hargreeves, also known as The Monocle, is an alien disguised as a wealthy entrepreneur and world-renowned scientist.
 He received the Nobel Prize for his work in the cerebral advancement of the chimpanzee and founded the Umbrella Academy, a group of adopted super-powered children.
 Sir Reginald is cold-hearted, often mistreating and even experimenting on the children for his personal interests.
 He refuses to let the children call him father, demanding that they address him by his codename The Monocle instead.
 When speaking to the children, he refers to them by number, which was assigned to the children in terms of "usefulness", and has nothing to do with their actual destructive capabilities.

-In the television series, Reginald is portrayed by Colm Feore and appears in all three seasons in a main role.
+In the television series, Reginald is portrayed by Colm Feore and appears in all four seasons in a main role.
 Feore joined the series in February 2018.
 He is revealed in the first season finale to be an alien from another planet who came to Earth following the death of his wife and the destruction of his home planet.
-Before leaving, he unleashed a jar of golden particles (largely implied to be the “marigolds” that brought the 43 children into existence).
+Before leaving, he unleashed a jar of golden particles (largely implied to be the "marigolds" that brought the 43 children into existence).
 Upon arriving to Earth, he created an umbrella manufacturing company and became a billionaire entrepreneur.
 In 1920, he completed construction of the Hotel Obsidian, which he intentionally built near an alternate dimension that would supposedly rewrite the world.
 He sent a group of soldiers to eliminate the guardians of the alternate universe, but they were all slaughtered and Reginald presumably gave up on the mission.

 In the first episode of the series, he kills himself (a fact that is not revealed until later in the season) to reunite the children for his funeral and stop the apocalypse.
 He appears in the second season as a younger version of himself who works for the Majestic 12.
 In the sixth episode, he meets with his children at a tropical bar as they ask them for help in stopping the apocalypse and, while taunting them, gives Five advice on controlling his powers (which he uses to reverse time in the season finale).
 Later in the season, Reginald reveals his alien persona and kills the Majestic 12.